kpassapk/blog/content/posts/recce.md

 API.
 We have to switch to the program and switch context to understanding what is being sent out; then switch back to the IDE.
 This context switch is expensive, compared with the usual debugging cycle.
 Postman does have automation, but it's in Javascript.
-We already have very full-featured langauge in Go.
+We already have a very full-featured langauge in Go.

 Using any external tool to exercise our API endpoints will leave almost no paper trail behind.
 We will end up with separate program code and Postman collections